AnggaR96s/Reforestation/README.md

-## When is a door not a door?
-When it's ajar.
+## I heard there was a new store called Moderation.
+They have everything there